MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/errorsubmissionquotaexceeded-exception.md

 ## Symptoms

-An email isn't sent from Dynamics 365 and the following [alert](/power-platform/admin/monitor-email-processing-errors#view-alerts) is logged in the mailbox record:
+An email isn't sent from Dynamics 365 and you might see the following error message is logged in [the Alerts area for a user's mailbox](/power-platform/admin/monitor-email-processing-errors#view-alerts):

 > An unknown error occurred while sending the email message [Email Subject] through the mailbox [Mailbox Name].
 The owner of the associated email server profile Microsoft Exchange Online has been notified.
 The system will try to send the message again later.
 > **Email Server Error Code:** Exchange server returned UnknownOutgoingEmailIntegrationError ErrorSubmissionQuotaExceeded exception.